MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 Select one of two options:

 1. Auto Discover Users.
-  - Select **Automatically Discover and Add Users**, and the app automatically finds your users and attempts to match them up.
+  - For our app to automatically find your users and attempt to match them up, select **Automatically Discover and Add Users**.

 2. Upload Migration CSV File.
-  - Either drag a file into the designated space, or select **Choose a file to upload**, and add a customized CSV file for your migration.
+  - To add a customized CSV file for your migration, either drag a file into the designated space, or select **Choose a file to upload**.

 ![Add users menu](media/add-users-menu.png)